This post may contain affiliate links. Please read my disclosure for more info.

 You can set up additional Multi-Room Music groups using these steps:

-Now, you should see the newly created group in your Speaker Groups list right below the Everywhere group.
-You can play music on your new group by saying, “Alexa, play [music choice] on [speaker group].”
-For instance, I could play Queen on my Great Room group by saying, “Alexa, play Queen on Great Room.”
+Your new speaker group should now appear in your Speaker Groups list, just under the Everywhere group.
+To enjoy music on this group, simply instruct Alexa by saying, “Alexa, play [your music choice] on [speaker group].”
+For example, to hear Queen in the Great Room group, just say, “Alexa, play Queen on Great Room.”

 2. Use Two Echos as a Stereo Pair

-In the same menu where you set up the Stereo pair, you can also connect the pair as a Home theater setup for your Fire TV.
-They just need to be in the same room as the Fire TV and on the same network.
+In the menu for creating a Stereo pair, you also have the option to link them as a Home theater system with your Fire TV.
+Ensure they’re in the same room and connected to the same Wi-Fi network.

 3. Connect Echo to Multiple Speakers With an Aux Splitter